Sponsoring Institution Requirements

 Use of Funds

-Salary: The award may be used to cover salaries for post-docs equivalent to the percent effort devoted to the project.
-Salaries or other compensation for students, including but not limited to both undergraduate and graduate students, are not allowed.
-Please note that PI’s salary is limited to 10 percent of the total award amount.
+- Salary: The award may be used to cover salaries for post-docs equivalent to the percentage of effort devoted to the project.
+Please note that PI’s salary is limited to 10% of the total award amount.

 Intellectual Property Guidelines

-On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
-Harrington Scholar-Innovators may seek input and advice on patent protection, including ways to strengthen intellectual property, from the Innovation Support Center, which also claims no rights whatsoever to IP.
+- On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
+Harrington Scholars may seek input and advice on patent protection from Harrington Discovery Institute’s Innovation Support Center, which also claims no rights whatsoever to IP.

 Scientific Reporting & Review of Progress

-Yearly renewal of the award is dependent on timely submission of a written progress report, as well as attendance at the Harrington Discovery Institute’s Annual Scientific Symposium.
+Yearly renewal of the award is dependent on timely submission of a written progress report, as well as attendance at Harrington Discovery Institute’s Scientific Symposium.

-A significant change in the project scope or work should be discussed with Harrington Discovery Institute’s Director and approved in writing or by email by the Director.
+A significant change in the project scope or work should be discussed with Harrington Discovery Institute’s Program Director and Chief Scientific Officer.

 Awards may be transferred to another institution that agrees to assume the Policies, Terms & Conditions of the agreement.
-Permission to transfer the award to another institution must be obtained from Harrington Discovery Institute’s Director.
+Permission to transfer the award to another institution must be obtained from Harrington Discovery Institute’s Chief Scientific Officer.

-Awards are funded by Harrington Discovery Institute, after the recommendations of the Scientific Advisory Board.
+Awards are managed by Harrington Discovery Institute.
 Harrington Discovery Institute staff will assure compliance with program policies and will be responsible for all administrative matters.

-The Principal Investigator and his or her institution are solely responsible for execution of the project, including compliance with all relevant Federal and State laws and guidelines.
+The Principal Investigator and his/her institution are solely responsible for execution of the project, including compliance with all relevant Federal and State laws and guidelines.

 Harrington Discovery Institute reserves the right to refine and amend policies as required.